Pontcanna Permanent Allotments Association (PPAA) Committee

 The members of the PPAA Committee are as follows:-

-If anyone has any concerns that they wish to be considered for inclusion on the agenda for the next Committee Meeting, then they shouldn’t hesitate to get in touch.
+However, if anyone’s any suggestions that they wish to be considered for discussion at a meeting, then they shouldn’t hesitate to get in touch.

-Please remember that the Committee are all unpaid volunteers with other demands such as work, caring for family – and their own plots – calling upon their time.
-Email and contact form requests for their attention should therefore clearly state the matter in relation to which it is asked, so that it may be dealt with efficiently and, where proper, remotely.
+Please remember that the Committee are all unpaid volunteers, with other demands such as work, caring for family – and their own plots – calling upon their time.
+So email and contact form requests for their attention should state clearly the matter in relation to which it is asked.
+This is so that it can be dealt with efficiently and, where proper, remotely.
 Demands for meetings on unspecified issues etc. may be forwarded to the Council’s Allotments Officer.

 The PPAA AGM is normally held in the Spring.
 All plot holders are cordially invited to attend, where we’re all able to raise issues, to ask questions, to join the discussions, and to vote on any matter for which one is called.
 The date and location are usually announced nearer the time, by notices on the two site notice boards, on this website, and often by ones also affixed to the two entrance gates.